-Guatemala’s breath-taking Tikal pyramids draw thousands of visitors per year—and with good reason.
-Not only does this ancient metropolis—an archeological wonder featured in Star Wars: Episode IV A New Hope—attract tourists who are fascinated by ancient Maya culture, it happens to sit inside the magnificent Maya Biosphere Reserve (MBR).
+Guatemala’s breathtaking Tikal pyramids draw thousands of visitors per year—and with good reason.
+This archeological wonder, featured in Star Wars: Episode IV A New Hope, happens to sit inside the magnificent Maya Biosphere Reserve (MBR).
 Created by the Guatemalan government and UNESCO in 1990, the 2.1 million hectare-reserve anchors the largest remaining natural forest block in Mesoamerica.

 Does community forestry work as a conservation strategy?
-Let’s put it this way: the forest concessions of the Maya Biosphere Reserve boast a near-zero deforestation rate.
+Let’s put it this way: the forest concessions of the Maya Biosphere Reserve have boasted a near-zero deforestation rate for 20 years.

 This approach, called community forestry, is founded on the idea that people who make their living from the forest have a strong incentive to protect it.
 Does community forestry work as a conservation strategy?
-Let’s put it this way: the forest concessions of the MBR have boasted a near-zero deforestation rate for the last 14 years—a remarkable feat given that areas directly adjacent to these concessions suffer some of the highest deforestation rates in the Americas.
-In fact, the concessions have had much better success keeping the forest standing than most of the MBR’s units dedicated to strict protection.
-The MBR’s Laguna del Tigre national park, for example, has been heavily deforested for the establishment of large-scale livestock operations, many of which are tied to drug trafficking and organized crime.
-Moreover, the highest concentration of forest fires in the reserve happen in “protected” and “buffer” zones, whereas very few forest fires occur in the concessions (see satellite map).
+Let’s put it this way: The nine original, active concessions have boasted a near-zero deforestation rate for 20 years—a remarkable feat given that areas directly adjacent suffer some of the highest deforestation rates in the Americas.
+In fact, these concessions have protected the forest much better than most of the MBR’s units dedicated to strict protection.
+The MBR’s Laguna del Tigre National Park, for example, has been heavily deforested for large-scale livestock operations, many of which are tied to drug trafficking and organized crime.
+Moreover, only two percent of the reserve’s total fires happen in the communities.

-These conservation successes are thanks to the people who live in the concessions have built—with our support—robust local economies.
+These stunning conservation successes have only been possible because the people who live in the concessions have built—with our support—robust local economies.
 More than 100 forest businesses created 12,000 jobs, with many leadership positions for women and benefits fanning out to more than 45,000 people between 2013 and 2021.
 Furthermore, during the same period, these forest businesses generated $69.6M total sales.
-Poverty rates in the concessions are significantly lower than in other parts of Guatemala, making outmigration from the concesssion communities virtually unheard of—a noteworthy fact given that in general, the rate of Guatemalans migrating to the US is high and rising.
+Poverty rates in the concessions are significantly lower than in other parts of Guatemala, making outmigration from the concession communities virtually unheard of—a noteworthy fact given that in general, the rate of Guatemalans migrating to the US is high and rising.

 “Before, we didn’t place any value on the ramón nut; it grew in the forest and that’s where it stayed,” says Grecia Magdalena López, president of the Ramón Nut Value Chain Committee, based in the Uaxactún concession.

-In the 1990s individuals began gathering and selling the green, raw nuts.
-But it wasn’t until the Rainforest Alliance held trainings (with logistical support from the Association of Forest Communities of Petén (ACOFOP)) in 2012 that López, along with women from seven communities in the region, learned to process the ramón nut into a flour for export, most commonly for use in beverages; these products fetch higher prices than the raw nuts.
-At home the women use the flour to make tamales and baked goods that they can sell or feed to their families.
+It wasn’t until the Rainforest Alliance held trainings (with logistical support from the Association of Forest Communities of Petén (ACOFOP)) in 2012 that López, along with women from seven communities in the region, learned to process the nutrient-rich ramón nut into flour, which fetches a higher price than the raw nuts.
+At home, the women use the flour to make tamales and baked goods that they can sell or feed to their families.

-At the trainings, the women also learned to organize themselves in order to negotiate better prices.
+At the trainings, the women also learned to organize themselves so they could negotiate better prices.
 Now the Ramón Nut Value Chain Committee—made up entirely of women—works as a group to boost incomes and share resources.
 Since coming together, the women have been able to negotiate a price for ramón nuts almost four times higher than what they were getting individually.

-Román, who was born and raised in the northern state of Petén, where the MBR is located, initiated another non-timber project in the Uaxactún concession that enabled women there to harvest and sell xate, the fern-like plant that adorns floral bouquets and Palm Sunday church services (more than 30 million xate fronds are exported to the US and Canada each year for Palm Sunday alone).
-“It wasn’t easy to convince the husbands to let their wives work at first, but we succeeded,” says Ana Elizabeth Centeno, who once ran the xate shop (she now manages her community’s social benefits).
+Another women-led business in Uaxactún harvests and sells xate, the fern-like plant that adorns floral bouquets and Palm Sunday church services.
+(More than 30 million xate fronds are exported to the US and Canada each year for Palm Sunday alone.)
+“It wasn’t easy to convince the husbands to let their wives work at first, but we succeeded,” says Ana Elizabeth Centeno, who once ran the xate shop before moving on to manage her community’s social benefits.
 “I’m so happy to see how many women now can put a little money in their purses.”

 In order to win and maintain a forestry concession here in the MBR, the government requires Forest Stewardship Council (FSC) certification.
 That means that the forestry enterprises in the concessions follow sound principles of sustainable forest management.
-For example, they typically harvest less than one tree per hectare, based on annual plans that prescribe which trees are to be harvested and which will be left to harvest in the future, and which will be protected as seed trees.
+For example, they harvest just one tree per hectare every forty years, based on annual plans that prescribe which trees are to be harvested, which will be left to harvest in the future, and which will be protected as seed trees.
 As a result of this careful management, net forest gain equaling 695 American football fields was found on five concessions in 2017.